anibalcoral/OpenShift-Virtualization-GitOps/demo-guides/WORKSHOP_GUIDE.md

 ## VM Templates

-All VMs use the RHEL 9 template with cloud-init for initial configuration:
+All VMs use the Fedora template with cloud-init for initial configuration:
 - Default user: `cloud-user`
 - Default password: `redhat123`
 - SSH access configured